AndreasbCS/goal-hiding-dialogues/README.md

 # Initialization

 `DialogueProcess.php` initializes the dialogue reasoning process, using predefined parameters and JSON-encoded knowledge bases.
-It processes an input dialogue history to track changes in beliefs and topics and outputs QBAFs for each dialogue state.

 ### Parameters to Set